LTUE/call-for-panelists/README.md

 * CSRF on all forms
 * Social logins
-* Email - to confirm accounts, and
-* Password reset
 * Input hours available, limiting shown panels to those
 * Test with bulk data